honghanchenchh/bowel_preparation_CGH/data1/train/readme.txt

-Put training images in this folder
+Put training images in this folder for the first fold